Doxuno

 FEES AND PAYMENT

-The Client shall pay the Service Provider a fee of ZAR 85 000 (excluding VAT, if applicable) in equal monthly instalments on the first business day of each calendar month.
-The Service Provider shall issue a valid tax invoice in accordance with the requirements of the Value-Added Tax Act 89 of 1991.
+The Client shall pay the Service Provider a fee of ZAR 850 000 (excluding VAT, to be added at the prevailing rate if the Service Provider is a registered VAT vendor), on achievement of each milestone set out in the Schedule of Deliverables.
+The Service Provider shall issue a valid tax invoice in accordance with the Value-Added Tax Act 89 of 1991.
 Payment shall be made by electronic funds transfer (EFT) to the Service Provider's nominated bank account within 30 calendar days of the invoice date.
-All amounts are denominated in South African Rand (ZAR) unless otherwise specified.
-VAT at the prevailing rate shall be added to all invoices if the Service Provider is a registered VAT vendor.
+All amounts are denominated in ZAR unless otherwise specified.
+The Client shall not be entitled to set-off any disputed amount without first notifying the Service Provider in writing of the dispute and giving the Service Provider a reasonable opportunity to address the matter.

 4.